Our plans for releasing PLAB 1 places

 Bookings in 2024 and the MLA

-In early 2024, as part of our preparation to transition from PLAB to the MLA, we plan to replace the PLAB blueprint with the MLA content map.
-If you book a PLAB 1 place in 2024, this may mean your test is based on the MLA content map.
+In early 2024, as part of this work, we plan to replace the PLAB blueprint with the MLA content map.
+If you book a PLAB place in 2024, this may mean your test is based on the MLA content map.
 If this applies to your test, we will contact you at least three months before your test date to let you know.

 The MLA content map sets out the core knowledge, skills and behaviours needed for UK practice.
-Our current PLAB 1 questions are already designed to test these areas, and we want to reassure candidates that when we introduce the MLA content map, we will not change the questions currently used, or the standard of the PLAB 1 test.
-The experience for candidates on the test day will also remain the same, and the introduction of the content map shouldn’t impact any preparation you have already done for the test.
+Because PLAB part 1 and part 2 are already designed to test these areas, the standard of the test, and the types of questions and stations currently used, won’t change.
+Candidates’ experience on the test day will also remain the same.
+The introduction of the content map should not impact any preparation that candidates have already done for the test.
 We will also continue to accept previous passes in PLAB 1 and PLAB 2.

 You can read more about this on the MLA section of our PLAB 1 guide.